 Furthermore, the SEO benefits of Magento are also hard to ignore.
 It automatically creates sitemaps, optimizes landing pages and meta tags, all important parts of search optimization.

-Choosing Drupal has certain prerequisites that aren’t required for using the likes of WordPress.
+Choosing Drupal has certain prerequisites that aren’t required for using WordPress.

-Drupal is a popular example of one of the top marketing CMS platforms.
+Drupal is a popular example of one of the top CMS choices for marketing.
 It finds use in large corporations and well-staffed departments where collaboration and delegation are very common.

 There are natural advantages to using Drupal, but there also exist a range of disadvantages.
 While the former outweigh the latter, the decision to use Drupal is still subjective and entirely up to the discretion of the company building the website.